Astor63/BL2-Mods/Custom Gear/SMG Hyperion Splish Splash - Stendhal  Edition/ReadMe.md

 ## What special with this weapon?

-- Fire SEAMB (Smart Elemental Adaptive Maliwan Bullet) a elemental explosive bullet which adapt his Elemental following the kind of impact:
+- Fire SEAMB (Smart Elemental Adaptive Maliwan Bullet) a elemental explosive bullet which adapt his Elemental Splash following the kind of impact:
   - Incendiary on flesh
   - Shock on shield
   - Corrosive on armor